- 20 October 2014

-Hubert de Givenchy, a living legend in the history of haute couture, answered questions of the participants at the Press Conference held in the Auditorium of the Thyssen- Bornemisza Museum.
+Hubert de Givenchy, a living legend in the history of haute couture, answered questions of the participants at the press conference held in the auditorium of the museum.

 On display, dresses that he designed for some of the 20th century’s most iconic personalities, including Jacqueline Kennedy, the Duchess of Windsor, Caroline of Monaco and his muse and friend Audrey Hepburn (whom he dressed for films such as Sabrina and Breakfast at Tiffany’s); examples of Givenchy’s most original creations such as the Bettina blouse and the sack dress; and his admired prêt-à-porter designs, a concept he invented in 1954.
 These creations were shown alongside a group of works of different periods and styles from the Museum Thyssen’s collections.